Compare Australian car loans from 2.85%

 A car loan is a specific type of personal loan that you can use to buy a new or used motor vehicle when your savings won’t cover the total cost upfront.
 When you take out a car loan, you will need to make regular repayments over a fixed term towards the lump sum you borrowed (the principal), as well as interest accrued.
 The interest rate will apply on the loan amount from the time you take out the loan.

-It’s generally a good idea to spend some time comparing your options when it comes to choosing a loan, as the interest rate isn’t the only thing you should consider.
+It’s generally a good idea to spend some time comparing your options when it comes to choosing a loan, rather than settling for what a car dealer might offer you.
+But keep in mind, simply looking for the products with lower interest rates isn’t the only thing you should consider.

 How do car loans work?

 A car loan is a formal car finance arrangement between three parties: the buyer (you), the vendor (someone selling the car, typically a car dealership), and the lender (the organisation providing the money).
 You can get a car loan to buy a new or used car.